-In addition to patient diagnostics and treatment and providing education and training, another core task of Foundation Centrum ’45 is to conduct scientific research in the field of psychotraumatology.
+In addition to patient diagnostics and treatment and providing education and training, another core task of ARQ Centrum’45 is to conduct scientific research in the field of psychotraumatology.

 Scientific research takes place continuously, both within and outside of the treatment units.
 A great deal of the research results in publications in prestigious national and international scientific journals.

-Through Arq Psychotrauma Expert Group, Foundation Centrum ’45 is connected to a number of professors:
+Through ARQ National Psychotrauma Center ARQ Centrum’45 is connected to a number of professors; more information.

-In order to further substantiate and broaden its research Foundation Centrum ’45 regularly runs research projects that are (in part) funded by external subsidizers.
+In order to further substantiate and broaden its research ARQ Centrum’45 regularly runs research projects that are (in part) funded by external subsidizers.
 The external assessment by the subsidizer will contribute to an even higher level of research.

 - Conceptual analysis of the diagnostics of complex psychotrauma complaints and the concept of complex PTSD;